MaoZiming/papers/9-misc/questions.md

 * Not useful: bursty workloads, real time system (guarantee time-sensitive operations is more critical than proportional sharing)

 ### B. MLFQ
-* Homogenous CPU burst requirements and behavior, more likely to be scheduled proportionally
+* Homogenous CPU burst requirements and behavior (Processes have similar burst lengths and I/O patterns), more likely to be scheduled proportionally
-* Prior knowledge on CPU requirement: static priority assignment
+* Prior knowledge on CPU requirement: static priority assignment.
+* CPU-bound, less I/O bound.
+* Steady workload behavior.

 ### C. Lottery scheduling
 * Benefits
    * Simplicity: easy to implement and understand
+   * No need for global state.
+   * Support for dynamic adjustment.
    * Lightweight: randomness, comparison
 * Drawback
    * Predictability: lack predictability that applications might need